LindsayBurke-NJIT/ArmPiPro_Tutorial/README.md

 ### Recommended Practice Problems for MecanumChasis Library

-## Lidar
+## Lidar Library

 To implement more robust autonomous navigation onto the robot, a LIDAR will be used.
-A LIDAR works similar to a ultrasonic sensor, but utilizes optics principles instead of sound.
 A LiDAR(Light Detection and Ranging) is a specialized sensor that uses light in the form of pulsed lasers to measure distances.
 Most LiDARs have a built-in IMU to calculate distance traveled and depth.
 Using this data, it can accurately create a 3D map of its surroundings.
 These sensors feature a rotating motor inside, enabling them to capture a 360-degree view of their surroundings.